ychwu/bdo-toolkit/tools/character_load/README.md

   imply a maximum capacity of 184, and the tool will not invent a `/192` value.
 - Storage output distinguishes explicit empty envelopes from known destinations that were not transmitted.
 A missing destination is not silently called empty.
-- Record-level inventory slot and container fields are discovered jointly from validated multi-record geometry rather than frozen at one patch's offsets.
+- Inventory container fields are discovered from validated multi-record geometry rather than frozen at one patch's offsets.
+July layouts expose a record-tail slot/container pair; the August 7 layout exposes a wrapper-level container byte and no validated per-record slot, so `inventory_slot` is `None` there.
   Raw codes `0x00`, `0x10`, `0x18`, and `0x0B` have provisional Main, Pearl,
   Global Currencies, and Enhancement labels respectively.
-These labels agree across the July 17 initial-load and character-switch pcaps but remain experimental; use the numeric code as identity.
-Count-zero groups contain no record-level fields and remain unclassified.
-If a future patch introduces an unknown container code, the current joint layout check leaves all records for that opcode unclassified instead of guessing an offset or silently assigning the new code to an existing label; decoded items are still kept.
+These labels agree across the July 17 captures and the August 7 character-switch pcap but remain experimental; use the numeric code as identity.
+Count-zero groups remain unclassified.
+If a future patch introduces an unknown container code, the current layout check leaves all records for that opcode unclassified instead of guessing an offset or silently assigning the new code to an existing label; decoded items are still kept.
 - The hydration packets do not currently distinguish initial login from a